Local Ice Rinks in the Copper Country

 games and had home games at the Calumet Colosseum.
 After the Amphidrome

-fire, the rink location was quickly cleared of burned debris and the now outdoor
+fire, the rink location was quickly cleared of burned debris and the resulting outdoor

 rink was flooded to make a practice ice surface.
 Through the tireless